medsidd/whyline-denver/dbt/models/README.md

   WHERE service_date_mst > (SELECT MAX(service_date_mst) - INTERVAL 35 DAY FROM {{ this }})
 {% endif %}
 ```
-This ensures late-arriving data (from delayed GTFS-RT snapshots or NOAA backfills) gets incorporated.
+This ensures late-arriving data (from delayed GTFS-RT snapshots or late weather data) gets incorporated.

 **Why 35 days?** Covers a full month + buffer for weekend service variations and holidays.